 Talent placing tubes on ice.
 TEXT: For subcellular fractions and whole cell lysates

-Preparation of Subcellular Fractions from CLL Cells

 To prepare cytoplasmic fractions gently resuspend the cell pellets in 50 microliters of 1x hypotonic buffer [1-TXT].
 To allow the cells to swell incubate them on ice for 15 min [2].

 Talent adding hypotonic buffer to the pellet.
 TEXT: Cytoplasmic Fraction